shashigharti/NanostringVisualizations/README.md

 Link:

 ### Install flask server to serve interactive plots using bokeh library (Plot Server)
-The steps to install and run the flask server
+We used flask server to serve the bokeh plots as html file.

 Link: https://github.com/shashigharti/NanostringVisualizations/tree/main/DKD-VIZ/backend

 ### Frontend (Reactjs and Leaflet)
 We used reactjs and leaflet to load and display the images and plots.

 Link: https://github.com/shashigharti/NanostringVisualizations/tree/main/DKD-VIZ/frontend